 Although the inflammation generally subsides in a matter of days, several weeks may pass before the lumps and tenderness subside completely.
-Sometimes people who have very extensive superficial venous thrombosis are also given heparin to help limit the blood's clotting.
+Sometimes people who have very extensive superficial venous thrombosis are also given heparin or a different anticoagulant to help limit the blood's clotting.

 |No US brand name|